-Based on the land analysis, the County has sufficient land to accommodate 6th Cycle RHNA, shown in Table P-44.
-The County is meeting the RHNA through a variety of ways, including: vacant land, Moderate and above moderate income unit allocations are met through specific plans, projected ADUs, and projected manufactured homes.
-As shown in the table, the county is able to meet the 6th cycle RHNA and has a total surplus of 1,65164 units.
+Based on the land analysis, the County has sufficient land to accommodate 6th Cycle RHNA, shown in Table P-45.
+The County is meeting the RHNA through a variety of ways, including: vacant land, specific plans, projected ADUs, and projected manufactured homes.
+As shown in the table, the county is able to meet the 6th cycle RHNA and has a total surplus of 1,031 units.